Hesham History, Family Crest & Coats of Arms

 Early Origins of the Hesham family

 The surname Hesham was first found in Lancashire, at Heysham, a coastal village near Lancaster.
 The village dates back to the Domesday Book when it was listed there as Hessam derived from the Old English words haes + ham and meant "homestead or village among the brushwood"

 Today the village is a thriving community, but historically the ancient St. Patrick's Chapel, close to St. Peter's Church holds stone graves in the ruins and is home to many Saxon and Viking remains.
 The church itself contains an ancient Viking hogback stone.
 According to legend, St. Patrick landed here after crossing from Ireland and established the chapel.

 Early History of the Hesham family

 This web page shows only a small excerpt of our Hesham research.
-Another 293 words (21 lines of text) covering the year 1086 is included under the topic Early Hesham History in all our PDF Extended History products and printed products wherever possible.
+Another 147 words (10 lines of text) covering the years 1086, 1682, 1738, 1682, 1697, 1700, 1702, 1704, 1714, 1723, 1724 and 1733 are included under the topic Early Hesham History in all our PDF Extended History products and printed products wherever possible.

 Hesham Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hesham have been found, including Heysham, Haysom, Hessam, Heshen and others.

 Early Notables of the Hesham family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Hesham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early Hesham Notables in all our PDF Extended History products and printed products wherever possible.